tomas-osswald/switch_2020_g3/docs/sprint1/user_stories/US002_GetStandardCategoriesTree.md

 The GetStandardCatergoriesTreeController invokes the Application object, that has a Category Service object.
 The Application returns the CategoryService that has all the Standard Categories.
-The CategoryService creates a CategoryMap object. (....)
+The CategoryService creates a List object that all the standard categories and all their childs.

 ## 3.2.
 Class Diagram